DoubleCouponDay/Chunkus/README.md

     cargo build

-To link against the release build define the environment variable `releasebuild` as true In powershell:
+To link against the release build define the environment variable `releasebuild` as true

+in windows:

-    $env:releasebuild = "true"
+    $env:releasebuild = "true" //powershell

+    set releasebuild=true //cmd

+    then log back in

+in linux:

+    you need to update your `~/.pam_environment` file to have this persist

 This sets the environment variable for this single terminal instance (the variable is lost with the terminal)